How I figured out my calling

 God is practically begging us to ask for miracles!
-His glory is seen when weak, sinful people (like me) allow His power to do more than anyone would believe I could do on my own.
+His glory is seen when weak, sinful people (like you & me) allow His power to do more than anyone would believe we could do on our own.
 To live a BEYOND kind of life.
 To believe that He is who He says He is and He can do what He says He can do!

 He is +He can!